bringauto/io-module/doc/IO_module_doc.md

 The Fleet protocol allows definition of conditions, when the Status will be forwarded to external app.
 For more information, read the Fleet protocol documentation.

 Status will be forwarded to the external app when:
- - there is some difference between previous and current status (e.g. output has turned on, state of any input has changed)
+ - there is a difference between the previous and current status (e.g. output has been turned on; state of any input has changed)
  - buttonPresses in Status is higher than 0 or buttonPresses is 0 and buttonPresses in previous status was higher than 0.

 ### Arduino Mega R3